-Oil jumps, Asian shares mixed after US leaves Iran deal
+Oil jumps, global shares mixed after US leaves Iran deal

-SEOUL, South Korea (AP) — Oil prices surged while Asian stock markets traded mixed on Wednesday after President Donald Trump announced the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.
+SEOUL, South Korea (AP) — Oil prices surged while global stock markets traded mixed on Wednesday after President Donald Trump announced the United States will withdraw from a 2015 nuclear accord with Iran and re-impose sanctions.

 IRAN DEAL: The U.S. decision to leave the Iran nuclear deal, which required Iran to curb its nuclear enrichment program in exchange for relief from international sanctions, will be followed by a restoration of harsh sanctions aimed at limiting Iran’s ability to sell oil or conduct other overseas business.
 Now Iran, the world’s fifth-largest oil producer, will have to decide whether to follow the U.S. and withdraw or try to salvage what’s left with the European countries.
 Should supply constraints push oil prices higher, Asia would see a mixed impact.
 Costs would rise for countries that rely heavily on imports, such as Japan, while exporters like Indonesia would see revenues rise.